simoncblyth/opticks/notes/issues/jok_tds_discrepant_cerenkov.rst

-TODO : review U4Tree geometry transition to see how to form the mtindex to mtline map on production side
+DONE : review U4Tree geometry translation to see how to form the mtindex to mtline map on production side
 ------------------------------------------------------------------------------------------------------------

 ::